tachiyomiorg/website/src/help/faq/extensions.md

 **Genkan**, **Madara**, **FoolSlide** and **ComiCake** which contain sources which host directly from the scanlators own websites.

+**Mangakakalot** and **Manganelo** have been moved to **Mangabox**, which is a multi-source extension.
+More information about multi-source extension is given below.

 ::: guide
+Multi-source extensions are special extensions which, unlike regular extensions, contain multiple sources (which are usually similar).
+For example, Mangabox contains Mangakakalot, Manganelo, Mangabat etc.

-User [SnakeDoc83](https://github.com/snakedoc83) has made a handy spreadsheet showing the different extensions and their sources.
+User [SnakeDoc83](https://github.com/snakedoc83) has made a handy spreadsheet showing the multi-source extensions and their sources.
 ::: aside
 Access the spreadsheet [here](https://docs.google.com/spreadsheets/d/1TyJEUg78WWH4zgnf3g6M2lkbWpBWbd40FYiPVQhW8IU/edit#gid=0)
 :::